terwanerik/ScrollTrigger/README.md

 Now when you scroll the page, the elements that 'come in' to the viewport fade in.
 A really basic example.

 ### Options
 The `data-scroll` attribute can take a couple of options, in contrast to v0.1, the position of the options are not strict.
-So place them anywhere inside the `data-scroll` tag.
+So you can place them anywhere inside the `data-scroll` tag.

 | Name      | Type        | Description                                                                                                                                                                          | Example                                                                                                                                                                                                        |
 |-----------|-------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|